 This is the oldest and largest known excavated burial ground in North America for free and enslaved Africans.
 It honors African Americans and offers education about the hardship they experienced in early America.
 For more information and a list of events, you can visit the official NPS website.

 The Financial District might not be the first place you think of in NYC for top places to eat, but it’s full of hidden gems spanning the entire budget range.
-Here are three delicious recommendations for breakfast, lunch and dinner in Lower Manhattan:
+Here are three delicious recommendations for breakfast, lunch and dinner:

 Conveniently located next to one another on the corner of William Street and Beaver St not far from Wall Street, you’ll find the perfect quick breakfast and lunch options.